Joelmir Beting

-Joelmir José Beting (Tambaú, December 21, 1936 – São Paulo, November 29, 2012) was a Brazilian journalist, radio and TV anchorman, and an economics-specialized columnist.
+Joelmir José Beting (December 21, 1936 – November 29, 2012) was a Brazilian journalist, radio and TV anchorman, and an economics-specialized columnist.
 He was widely recognized for his ability to translate the harsh, confusing economical concepts (usually called by the jargon economês in Portuguese, meaning the economists' talking resembles a foreign language) into simple, easy to understand examples for the people in general.

 Personal life

 His family came from the Westphalia region, Germany, to work in a farm in Limeira, São Paulo.
 Later they moved to Tambaú, another city in São Paulo, where Joelmir has born.

 He started working as a low-waged farmworker (Portuguese: bóia fria) when he was 7 years old.
 Thanks to the efforts of Father Donizetti Tavares de Lima, he moved to São Paulo in 1955, following his advice to learn sociology and work as a journalist.

 Academic life

 He attended the Social Sciences classes at the University of São Paulo and earned his undergraduate degree, aiming first to make a career as a teacher.
 His thesis was The adaptation of Northeast Brazilians' manpower in the auto industry, having Fernando Henrique Cardoso as one of his advisors.